intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 containers.
 Indeed, these operations are threaded to ensure fastest possible execution in reduction tree arrangements within STL.

 To perform more complex reductions in hardware, the [ROHD Hardware Component Library (HCL)](<https://github.com/intel/rohd-hcl>) provides a `ReductionTree` component which takes an associative operation and populates a hardware tree arrangement to compute a hardware reduction with a latency that is logarithmic with the number of inputs.
-In hardware we need to consider pipelining as well for any significant reduction length.
+In hardware we need to consider pipelining as well for a reduction of significant length.

 ### Add Reduction Tree

-Here is an example of a reduction tree using the native add operations of SystemVerilog, but written using a ROHD generator class.
+Here is a simple example of a reduction tree using the native add operations of SystemVerilog, but written using a ROHD generator class.

 The method `addReduce` is an operation to be instantiated by the reduction tree generator.
 In this case it is simply a native addition of two inputs, but could be a more complex generator or `Module` instance of an associative 2-input computation.
-Because the tree can handle lengths that are not powers of 2, the operation must take care of the `length=1` case where the tree is not balanced perfectly.
+Because the tree can handle lengths that are not powers of 2, the operation must take care of the `length=1` case when the tree is not balanced perfectly.

 ```dart
   Logic addReduce(List<Logic> inputs,